 In June 2017, Eton closed an offering of its Series A Preferred Stock at \$3.00 a share for gross proceeds of approximately \$20 million (the "Series A Round").
 At the time of closing we lost our controlling interest, and deconsolidated Eton from our consolidated financial statements.
-We are currently the largest shareholder of Eton and own 3.5 million shares of Eton common stock, which is approximately 27% of the equity and voting interests issued and outstanding of Eton following the close of the Series A Round.
-The Series A Preferred Stock has mandatory conversion requirements into common stock of Eton upon events, including an underwritten initial public offering of Eton common stock ("IPO").
-Under the terms of the Series A Preferred Stock, Eton is required to complete an IPO by December 31, 2018, subject to extension upon written approval of the holders of a majority of the Series A Preferred Stock.
+In November 2018, Eton announced an initial public offering of 3,600,000 shares of its common stock at \$6.00 a share for gross proceeds of approximately \$21.6 million (the "Eton IPO"), and the underwriters are allowed to purchase an additional 540,000 shares of Eton common stock to cover any over-allotments related to the Eton IPO.
+Following the close of the Eton IPO, all shares of the Eton Series A Preferred Stock converted to Eton common stock.
+We are currently the largest shareholder of Eton and own 3.5 million shares of Eton common stock, which we estimate is approximately 19.99% of the equity and voting interests issued and outstanding of Eton following the close of the Eton IPO, and assuming the underwriter fully exercises its over-allotments option.
+Eton's common stock currently trades on the NASDAQ Global Market exchange under the ticker symbol "ETON".